 Specialist Registrar in Renal Medicine, University Hospitals of Leicester, and Doctoral Research Fellow at the National Centre for Sport and Exercise Medicine, Loughborough University

 Dr Graham-Brown’s PhD assessed the effects of a programme of intradialytic cycling on cardiovascular structure and function measured with cardiac magnetic resonance imaging (MRI) in the CYCLE-HD study.
 He was a co-investigator on the MIDNIGHT study, which assessed the effects of extended hours nocturnal dialysis on cardiac structure and function.
 He holds grants with Kidney Research UK for research aiming to validate non-contrast MRI sequences against histology in patients with end-stage renal disease, and also for his research in the use of social media to explore the needs of patients with chronic illness.
 He is Chair of the UK and Ireland RA Nephrology SpR Club, and is Editor and Founder the nephrology education website www.renalmed.co.uk.

 Professor Julian Halcox MA, MD, FRCP (pictured right)

-Chair in Cardiology, Swansea University College of Medicine, and Consultant Cardiologist, University Health Board, Swansea
+Chair in Cardiology, Swansea University Medical School, and Consultant Cardiologist, Swansea Bay University Health Board

 Professor Halcox is a clinician scientist with a special interest in vascular biology and cardiovascular disease prevention.
 His research programme addresses the understanding and prevention of cardiovascular disease using a wide range of clinical research methods including non-invasive vascular imaging, biomarkers, clinical trials and real-world population healthcare datasets.
 He was the Chief Investigator for the REHEARSE-AF clinical trial using the AliveCor Kardia Mobile heart monitor to screen for atrial fibrillation in an at-risk population.